 The Soul of Seoul

-Seoul is the center of the Republic of Korea, or commonly known as South Korea.
+Seoul is the centre of the Republic of Korea, or commonly known as South Korea.
 If you are looking for an ultimate metropolis experience in Asia, it is definitely easy to put this busy city on top of the list.
 There are lots of things one can do in this soulful city.

 Visit Royal Palaces